puneet3821/tabsentry-chrome-extension/README.md

-# ZenTabs
+# TabSentry

 ## Overview

-ZenTabs is a productivity-focused Chrome extension designed to combat tab overload and reduce digital distraction.
-In a world where it's easy to accumulate dozens of open tabs, ZenTabs provides a simple and effective solution by allowing you to set a custom limit on the number of active tabs.
+TabSentry is a productivity-focused Chrome extension designed to combat tab overload and reduce digital distraction.
+In a world where it's easy to accumulate dozens of open tabs, TabSentry provides a simple and effective solution by allowing you to set a custom limit on the number of active tabs.
 This encourages a more focused and mindful browsing experience, helping you stay on task and in control of your digital workspace.

 ## Core Features